izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

 Other features, such as Horde's build health and bisection functionality, are fairly unique solutions to working on scrappy, high-velocity development teams.

 Horde's CI functionality is not enabled by default.
-Other functionality in Horde can be used without having to migrate to a new CI system.
+Other functionality in Horde can be used without having to migrate to a new build automation system.